-If SDHC denies a preference, SDHC will notify the applicant in writing of the reasons why the preference was denied and offer the applicant an opportunity for a review with a staff member other than the one who made the decision.
-If the preference denial is upheld because of the review, or the applicant does not request a review, the applicant will be placed on the waiting list without benefit of the preference.
+If SDHC denies a preference, SDHC will notify the applicant in writing of the reason(s) why the preference was denied and offer the applicant an opportunity for a review with a staff member other than the one who made the decision.
+If the preference denial is upheld because of the review, or the applicant does not request a review, the applicant will be placed on the waiting list without benefit of the preference, with his/her original date and time of application.

-If the applicant falsifies documents or makes false statements in order to qualify for any preference, they will be removed from the waiting list.
+If the applicant falsifies documents or makes false statements in order to qualify for any preference, they will be removed from the associated waiting list.

-N. REMOVAL FROM WAITING LIST AND PURGING [24 CFR 982.204(c)]
+N. REMOVAL FROM WAITING LIST AND UPDATE [24 CFR 982.204(c)]

-The wait list will be purged periodically as needed to ensure a viable list of applicants.
+The wait list will be updated periodically as needed to ensure a viable list of applicants.
 The mailing will ask for confirmation of continued interest.

-If an applicant is removed from the waiting list for failure to respond, they will not be entitled to reinstatement unless SDHC determines there were circumstances beyond the person's control.
+If an applicant is removed from the waiting list for failure to respond, they will not be entitled to reinstatement unless SDHC determines there were circumstances beyond the applicant's control.